She’s not in Riverdale anymore! Lili Reinhart is gearing up for her next project.

 “Thank you @netflix for allowing us to play and trusting me as your leading lady and executive producer,” the Chemical Hearts actress concluded her post.
 “I can’t wait for you all to see what we put our hearts into this summer.”

-Plus/Minus is set to follow the story of a college graduate named Natalie whose life becomes two “parallel realities.”
+Look Both Ways is set to follow the story of a college graduate named Natalie whose life becomes two “parallel realities.”
 In one, the young adult becomes a mom and moves back to her Texas hometown.
 In the second, she moves to Los Angeles for a chance to pursue her career.

 “I’m already in the midst of producing and starring in a Netflix film, hopefully for next year,” the CW personality gushed at the time.
 “I love being a producer!
 I’m the kind of person who likes control.
 I’m not a control freak but I like to know that my opinion matters and that it’s being heard.
 And, I think I’m good at it.”